JiahangOK/JiahangOK.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an M.E. student at the [School of Software, Tsinghua University](http://www.thss.tsinghua.edu.cn/) since 2020.
+I'm currently an M.E. student at the [School of Software, Tsinghua University](http://www.thss.tsinghua.edu.cn/) under supervision of [Prof. Zheng Yang](http://tns.thss.tsinghua.edu.cn/~yangzheng/) since 2020.
 Prior to that, I received my B.S. degree in Software Engineering in 2020 from the [School of Software at Beijing Jiaotong University](http://sse.bjtu.edu.cn/cms/).

 My research interests include the Internet of Things (IoTs), edge computing, and network systems.